 Performance discount and scholarship monies cannot be used to pay for advanced credit or audit courses.
 All students receiving performance discounts and scholarships must attend regularly scheduled chapel programs.
 An individual student cannot receive benefit concurrently from more than one Jacksonville College scholarship.
 Performance discounts and scholarships will be awarded according to qualifications and on a first-come, first-served basis as long as monies are available.

 Performance discounts and scholarships are awarded on an annual basis for one academic year (Fall and Spring semesters).
 Once awarded for that academic year, the type of performance discount or scholarship cannot be changed without the approval of the Scholarship Committee.
 Maintaining a performance discount or scholarship is dependent upon meeting specified academic performance and class attendance requirements.
 Performance discounts and scholarships may also be reduced or revoked if recommended by the College Judicial Committee or directed by the Administration for due cause.
 Contact the Financial Aid Office or Admissions Office for further details.

 Available Performance Discount and Scholarship awards and applications:

 Academic Dean Scholarship: The Academic Dean Scholarship is based on ACT/SAT scores and is awarded by the Academic Dean.
 Contact firstname.lastname@example.org for more information.

 Departmental Scholar Scholarship: The Departmental Scholar Scholarship is not available for application.
 The scholarship is based on academic merit and is awarded at the discretion of the respective Department Chair.
 However, a student may inquire about the eligibility requirements and the availability of the scholarship.
-Contact .
+Contact email@example.com.